|

 Passing - off actions

-clearly held that in Myanmar there is no statutory provision
+in Myanmar there is no statutory provision for the

-for the registration of trademark and no action could
+registration of trademark and no action could therefore be

-therefore be brought for infringement of a trademark, but
+brought for infringement of a trademark, but the courts

 Guiding principles applicable to cases of passing-off